Dear CHS Parents/Guardians:

 As a Chardon native, graduate and educator, I am proud to call Chardon my home.

+As any trip takes you away from home, it also reminds you of how amazing our hometown is.
 We live in a beautiful community with extraordinary people.
 A community is built by the foundation of humble hands and the passion of hardworking men and women.
 Chardon is such a wonderful place to raise a family.
 Our school becomes an extension of your family with all of the learning and activities that our children get involved in.
 The foundation that we share is our shared community values.

-Over the course of the last decade, the stigma of the office has turned into an opportunity for each of the administrators to build relationships with our students.
+Over the course of the last decade-plus, the stigma of the office has turned into an opportunity for each of the administrators to build relationships with our students.
 When we say that we love our kids--we truly mean it.
 They energize us to be more and to give more.
 They allow us to live our core values more when we are visible to our students and staff.

 Everything is so ripe for our community to refine our core values and live our mission of high achievement for all students with a renewed emphasis on learning.
 This season is prime for traditions to bloom all over this campus with student activities, personal relationships, personalized learning, and a commitment to renewing our mission, vision, and values.